anik9/Mohammed-Hossain/README.md

    <h1> <b>My First Digital Zine</b> </h1>
-    <p>Studio Anik is my idea of creating a sort of brand that takes inspiration from anime and fashion to share and discuss new and creative ways to make media.</p>
+    <p>Studio Anik is my idea of creating a brand that takes inspiration from anime and fashion.
+This website is to share and express everything I've learned from my Media class.
+Many of my works are experimentations and actually the first time using programs to create these pieces of work.
+Hope you all enjoy!</p>

    <p><a href="https://issuu.com/anik94/docs/studio_anik_zine">Check out my zine!</a></p>